What is CPC?

 These are all from Google Ads, where the importance lies in the keywords used, as opposed to Facebook, which puts more emphasis on the target audience.

-The following are a few good cases of PPC ads and information on how much it costs to run them according to their CPC and keyword.
+The following are a few good examples of PPC ads and how much it costs to run them according to their CPC and keyword.

-This ad, in comparison to the one above, is much more expensive to run.
+This ad, compared to the one above, is much more expensive to run.

-Here SimpliSafe has used the keyword “home security systems.”
+Here, SimpliSafe uses the keyword “home security systems.”
 The ad also shows in the number one ad position above the search results, which means that they have a high ad rank and quality score.

 And yet, according to SpyFu, this ad’s CPC is $17.45, significantly more than that of the ad above.
-This means that the keyword is a trendy one and is in high demand.
-There are approximately 135,000 searches for this keyword a month.
+This means that the keyword is trendy and is in high demand.

-However, it has a lower click rate than BEHR’s use of paint colors, with only 43,100 actual clicks, costing SimpliSafe about $752,000 a month for this ad campaign.
+However, it has a lower click rate than Sherwin Williams’ use of paint colors, with only 43,100 actual clicks, costing SimpliSafe about $752,000 a month for this ad campaign.

 We also have to keep in mind the industry that it comes from, as home security tends to be a more expensive one compared to paint.

-But let’s look at another one of Harry’s other ad campaigns that uses a more limiting keyword:
+But let’s look at another one of Dollar Shave Club other ad campaigns that use a narrower keyword:

-This one uses “harrys” as the keyword, which will limit the results significantly to their brand.
+This one uses “dollar shave” as the keyword, which will limit the results significantly to their brand.

-The use of this keyword places the ad at the very top of the page, as well as lowers its CPC to only $0.92.
-This keyword was searched for 550,000 times a month and got clicked on 7,870 times, giving it a monthly total of $7,250.
+Using this keyword places the ad at the very top of the page, as well as lowers its CPC to only $1.72.
+This ad was clicked on 2,500 times, giving it a monthly total of $4300.

-Once again, the industry is essential to take note of.
-This one isn’t nearly as lucrative as the former ad’s, and so the average CPC for it is much lower.
+Once again, the industry is essential to note.
+This one isn’t nearly as lucrative as the former ads, and so the average CPC for it is much lower.

-You can see from these examples that while the ads all look similar and appear to have high ad ranks and quality score with Google, they can differ significantly in cost to run.
+You can see from these examples that while the ads all look similar and appear to have high ad ranks and quality scores with Google, they can differ significantly in cost to run.

 Wrapping Up What is CPC